transmogrifier/eulerlib/README.rst

    >>> print pf840
    [(2, 3), (3, 1), (5, 1), (7, 1)]

-See reference for detailed documentation of all the functions in the library.
+See :ref:`reference` for detailed documentation of all the functions in the library.
 See an example solved Project Euler problem.

 Modules
 -------